Wellbeing and prevention

 Changing Room: Extra Time

-We also provide funding of £100,000 annually (with a commitment over 2021 to 2024) to support The Changing Room: Extra Time, which provides opportunities for users to participate in activities, engage with others and explore specific areas which impact on their mental health.
-It is an extension of The Changing Room project and is run by SAMH in partnership with the SPFL Trust and associated community trusts.
+In 2025 to 2026 we are providing £100,000 of funding (shared with population health policy) to support The Changing Room: Extra Time, which provides opportunities for users to participate in activities, engage with others and explore specific areas which impact on their mental health.
+It is an extension of The Changing Room project and is run by SAMH (Scottish Association for Mental Health) in partnership with the SPFL Trust and associated community trusts.

 Tackling stigma and discrimination